MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 To summarize, options to configure and manage policy settings within Intune include the following:

 - **Create a Device restriction profile.** Use Intune's built in profile and configure settings directly via the Intune UI.
-See [Configure device restriction profile](#configure-device-restriction-profile).
+See [Create device restriction profile](#configure-device-restriction-profile).
 - **Create a Device configuration profile.**  Select a template that includes a logical grouping of settings for a feature or technology.
 See [Create Device configuration profile](#create-device-configuration-profile).
 - **Create a Custom configuration profile.**  Extend your scope of management using an OMA Uniform Resource Identifier (OMA URI) from any of the [CSPs supported in Microsoft Surface Hub](https://docs.microsoft.com/windows/client-management/mdm/configuration-service-provider-reference#surfacehubcspsupport).
-See [Configure custom configuration profile](#configure-custom-configuration-profile).
+See [Create custom configuration profile](#configure-custom-configuration-profile).

-## Configure device restriction profile
+## Create Device restriction profile

 1. Sign in to [**Microsoft Endpoint Manager admin center**](https://endpoint.microsoft.com/), select **Devices** > **Configuration profiles** > **+** **Create profile**.
 2. Under **Platform**, select **Windows 10 and later** >